openebs/website/website/src/blogs/2018-08-30-keeping-openebs-volumes-in-rw-state-during-node-down-scenarios.md

 Superb!!!

 As you can see in the above logs, the iSCSI connection was successful even after 300 seconds.
 The mount point did not go into RO state, and thus the application container will remain in the `Running` state.
-This avoids lot of manual work for the user.
+This avoids a lot of manual work for the user.

 **What about cases when the iSCSI login is already done, and the volume mountpoint can’t be remounted?**